 50' at maturity

-Both male and female flowers are tiny and inconspicuous and appear before leaves.
+Both male and female flowers are tiny and inconspicuous and appear before leaves in spring.

 Light gray and shaggy.